dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

     comment: |
       I appreciate the thoughtful comment, Antoine.

       Although it's nice to assert that enums should only store state, most enums that I'm familiar with eventually get messier than that.
 They may start simple, but we programmers don't leave them that way.
 Take the state machine in a parser, for example (a place where "state" is surely the key interest.)
 Even there, there are logical relationships between the states that we need to represent somewhere in the code: which states are allowed to precede and follow which other states? which states represent recoverable versus unrecoverable error conditions?
-Etc. Even an enum points_of_the_compass {north, south, east, west} has interesting semantics such as the fact that it's legal to compose a new direction north+west or south+east, but not north+south--or the fact that north and south are special because they retain meaning at a pole, whereas east and west do not.
+Etc. Even an enum points_of_the_compass {north, south, east, west} has interesting semantics such as the fact that it's legal to compose a new direction north+west or south+east, but not north+south &mdash; or the fact that north and south are special because they retain meaning at a pole, whereas east and west do not.
 About the only "pure" enum that I'm sure would meet your criteria would be boolean {true, false}.

       Your comment about OOP is insightful.
 It is true that the VehicleTypeTuple struct is not full-blown OOP, and that it could be.
 However, it would be read-only OOP, since all of the attributes (semantics) we're declaring for a vehicle type are known at compile-time and are thus constant for the life of the application.
 This means we never need setters, and we never need more than one instance of each tuple.
 To me, it felt like managing that data as POD instead of objects made more sense, but I guess that's more of a stylistic choice.
   - author: crystal_traveler